tbidne/pacer/README.md

 Pacer is a CLI application that provides commands useful for runners.
 Pacer offers roughly two different services:

-1. Taking running data and generating graphical charts e.g. plotting runs by distance (`chart` command).
+1. Taking running data and generating graphical charts e.g. plotting runs by distance.

 2. Performing convenient calculations (e.g. deriving pace from a distance and duration).